What does a Daily Bread volunteer do?

 What should I wear?

-Shoes must be close-toed, so sneakers, work shoes or boots are ideal.
+Shoes must be close-toed; sneakers, work shoes or boots are ideal.
 No heels, open-toed shoes or sandals are permitted in the warehouse.
 The warehouse is not temperature-controlled, so layers are a good idea.
 It gets cold in the winter, and hot in the summer!

 What if I have food allergies?